 Make no mistake.

-A new normal is dawning on us, a new way of learning, a new way to work our livelihood, shapes our lives.
+Come 2021, a new normal will dawn on us, a new way of learning, a new way to work our livelihood, shapes our lives.
 A new future, almost.

 This is beyond how much we can hold in our hands.